Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

 Cons:

-- Requires to download the Monarch binary.
+- Requires downloading the Monarch binary.
-- Requires to install XCode.
+- Requires installing XCode.
 - Does not contain a panel with inputs to change widgets' appearance.
 - Does not support Web as a device target to test UI components.
 - Does not have an ability to group widgets by their types (base/common).
 - Does not have a docs tab that supports MDX (or similar) with the documentation about the widget.
-- Requires to update a Dart version to 2.12.0 or higher.
+- Requires updating a Dart version to 2.12.0 or higher.
 - It's not so popular (has only a few stars on GitHub).

 3. [Dashbook](https://pub.dev/packages/dashbook)

-Dashbook is a UI development tool for Flutter, it allows showcasing widgets.
+Dashbook is a UI development tool for Flutter, that allows showcasing widgets.
 It supports both mobile and web.
 The package has a similar principle for isolating and previewing a list of widgets.

 Pros:

 - Allows managing themes.
-- Allows group widgets by their types.
+- Allows to group widgets by their types.
 - Contains a list of inputs to change widgets' appearance.

 Cons: